This week, we share “10 Tips on Bringing Plants Inside for Winter.”

 - Water the plants well with lukewarm water, let dry, water again.
 And never let water sit in the saucer.

 - Expect leaves to drop as the plants make their final acclimation to the indoor lighting.
 It’s natural since the sunlight is as strong as outdoors.

 - Reduce feeding to an occasional shot of water-soluble fertilizer, which increases once the days start to get longer, come next spring!

-- Lastly, we suggest a good rinsing off several times through the winter, and the shower is the perfect place to do it!
-It knocks off many bugs, cleans the leaves, and the plants love the water and the humidity in the shower.
-Use luke-warm water, and let them shower for 5-10 minutes.
+- Lastly, we suggest a good rinsing off several times throughout the winter.
+The shower is the perfect place to do it!
+It knocks off many bugs and cleans the leaves.
+And, plants love the water and the humidity in the shower.
+You want to use luke-warm water, and let them shower for 5-10 minutes.

 Follow these 10 tips, and your plant will be ready for your spring garden!

 Cincinnati Gardening Made Simple!
 Have a plant question?
 Ask our plant experts!